 Staying Fit For The Start Of The Holiday Season

 October marks the beginning of the holiday season.
 This is the time of year when we start making all those yummy baked goods and delicious homemade soups.
 Instead of letting all this wonderful food catch up to us this year, let’s make a goal to maintain our fitness.
-Last month I said how fall is the best time to get yourself back into a fitness routine and gear up for the cooler months ahead.
+Fall is the best time to get yourself back into a fitness routine and gear up for the cooler months ahead.
 Well, it has been thirty days since then and hopefully everyone has been able to stick with his or her fitness routines.
 In case you are starting to falter from your schedule, here are some tips to keep you motivated for the next month.